drwhirstyburgers/punchclock/README.md

   - create a teachers index that would authenticate the role of the user_id
   - each teacher would be a link that would have a list of the shifts they have worked.

+  ## Continuing work

+  1. As a developer I want to make sure that someone can't punch in while they are already working.
+    - I added a conditional to the create function that asks whether the current teacher is working.
+That way, if someone hits back and ends up on the clock in page they can't clock in twice.

 I have worked hard on this.
 I hope it shows what I am capable of.